meta-x/enforcer/README.md

 ## Examples

 * Check the project in `examples/enforcer_lib` for an example of a common clojure application using `enforcer` as a library.
-You can run the application by execute `lein run`.
+You can run the application by executing `lein run`.

 * The folder `examples/enforcer_paths` has an example of `enforcer` as a middleware.
 Running `lein ring server` will launch a web server and open your browser at [http://localhost:3000](http://localhost:3000), showing you a series of links that should be self-explanatory.